drainage

 • im (ndarray) – The image of the porous media with True values indicating the void space.

-• inlets (ndarray (default = x0)) – A boolean image the same shape as im, with True values indicating the inlet locations.
-See Notes.
-If not specified it is assumed that the invading phase enters from the bottom (x=0).
+• inlets (ndarray, optional) – A boolean image the same shape as im, with True values indicating the inlet locations.
+If not specified then access limitations are not applied so the result is essentially a local thickness filter.

-• residual (ndarray, optional) – A boolean array indicating the locations of any residual defending phase.
+• residual (ndarray, optional) – A boolean array indicating the locations of any residual invading phase.
 This is added to the intermediate image prior to trimming disconnected clusters, so will create connections to some clusters that would otherwise be removed.
-The residual phase is indicated in the final image by -np.inf values, since there are invaded at all applied capillary pressures.
+The residual phase is indicated in the final image by -np.inf values, since these are invaded at all applied capillary pressures.

-• bins (int or array_like (default = 25)) – The range of pressures to apply.
-If an integer is given then bins will be created between the lowest and highest pressures in the pc.
-If a list is given, each value in the list is used directly in order.
+• steps (int or array_like (default = 25)) – The range of pressures to apply.
+If an integer is given then the given number of steps will be created between the lowest and highest values in pc.
+If a list is given, each value in the list is used in ascending order.
+If None is given then all the possible values in pc are used.

 Returns: